awsdocs/aws-sct-user-guide/doc_source/CHAP_AssessmentReport.Multiserver.md

   + **VERTICA** for a Vertica database\.
 + **Schema Names** – The names of the database schemas to include in the assessment report\.

-  For Microsoft Azure SQL, Microsoft SQL Server, Netezza, SAP ASE, and Snowflake, use the following format of the schema name:
+  For Azure SQL Database, Azure Synapse Analytics, Netezza, SAP ASE, Snowflake, and SQL Server, use the following format of the schema name:

   `db_name.schema_name`